-The unit's opening rate is primarily limited by a restrictor check valve, located in the fuel sense passageway, that restricts fuel flow out of the inner piston chamber but that allows full flow in the piston closed direction.
-The area between the inner piston fuel and air dynamic seals is vented to exterior ambient through generous passages so that fuel cannot leak into the air system and air cannot leak into the fuel.
-A filter disc protects the ambient vent from aspiration of external contaminants into the unit.
+The unit opening rate is primarily limited by a restrictor check valve, located in the fuel sense passageway that restricts fuel flow out of the inner piston chamber but that allows full flow in the piston closed direction.
+The area between the inner piston fuel sense and fuel reference seals is vented to atmosphere.
+A filter disc protects the vent from aspiration of external contaminants into the unit.
+Unlike an air controlled system, the unit can not have cross contamination of the air and fuel systems.
+As the seals seal, and later wear, some weeping of fuel may occur from the vent.
+At the user's option, the vent boss may be tapped with 1/4" NPT threads and plugged (refer to Product News Bulletin PN18032564803).
+Care must be given to not damage the housing unit.